Sirius222/Bag-of-tricks-for-learning-with-noisy-labels/README.md

 - We provide code for constructing noisy data, including symmetric, asymmetric, instance, and real noise.

 - All experiments are conducted on the CIFAR dataset.
 The CIFAR dataset has 50,000 images, and the image size is 32x32, so it can be run on a single GPU.
-- All experiments were repeated three times, and then the mean$\pm$ std. were calculated.

 The following is a brief introduction to the tricks used in this project: